Black FDNY firefighter’s lawsuit alleges discrimination for opposing order to use water hoses on George Floyd protesters

 - Oops!Something went wrong.Please try again later.

-A Black city firefighter charges in a federal lawsuit that he was suspended for opposing his boss’ call to turn fire hoses on George Floyd protesters last year — a brutal tactic used on civil rights protesters in the deep South decades earlier.
+NEW YORK — A Black New York City firefighter charges in a federal lawsuit that he was suspended for opposing his boss’s call to turn fire hoses on George Floyd protesters last year — a brutal tactic used on civil rights protesters in the deep South decades earlier.

-The 13-page Brooklyn Federal Court filing details the alleged retaliation against FDNY veteran Omar Wilks after the May 2020 confrontation with his boss and the firefighter’s continued outspokeness over racism in the department.
+The 13-page filing details the alleged retaliation against FDNY veteran Omar Wilks after the May 2020 confrontation with his boss and the firefighter’s continued outspokeness over racism in the department.

-“These defendants sought to muzzle plaintiff and inhibit his speech,” the court papers charged.
+“These defendants sought to muzzle plaintiff and inhibit his speech,” the papers filed in Brooklyn federal court charged.
 “They also retaliated against him for his speech ... (and) worked collectively to manufacture false claims against the plaintiff.”

 The lawsuit, filed against the city, FDNY Commissioner Daniel Nigro and five other department officials, seeks damages for violations of Wilks’ right to free speech and retaliation for his comments.